DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 bigbang is the name of the helm release that you'd see if you run `helm list -n=bigbang`. `$HOME/bigbang/chart` is a reference to the helm chart being installed.

 `--values https://repo1.dso.mil/big-bang/bigbang/-/raw/master/chart/ingress-certs.yaml`:
 References demonstration HTTPS certificates embedded in the public repository.
 The *.bigbang.dev wildcard certificate is signed by Let's Encrypt, a free public internet Certificate Authority.
-Note the URL path to the copy of the cert on master branch is used instead of `$HOME/bigbang/chart/ingress-certs.yaml`, because the Let's Encrypt certs expire after 3 months, and if you deploy a tagged release of BigBang, like 1.15.0, the version of the cert stored in the tagged git commit / release of Big Bang could be expired.
+Note the URL path to the copy of the cert on master branch is used instead of `$HOME/bigbang/chart/ingress-certs.yaml`, because the Let's Encrypt certs expire after 3 months, and if you deploy a tagged release of BigBang, like 1.15.0, the version of the cert stored in the tagged git commit/release of Big Bang could be expired.
 Referencing the master branches copy via URL ensures you receive the latest version of the cert, which won't be expired.

 `--namespace=bigbang --create-namespace`:
 Means it will install the bigbang helm chart in the bigbang namespace and create the namespace if it doesn't exist.

 ## Step 11: Verify Big Bang Has Had Enough Time To Finish Installing

-* If you try to run the command in Step 11 too soon, you'll see an ignorable temporary error message
+* If you try to run the command in Step 11 too soon, you'll see an ignorable temporary error message.

   ```shell
   # [ubuntu@Ubuntu_VM:~]